What DPSC Actually Means for Your Bank

 • Dormancy: auto-block after 1 year of inactivity; customer notification 30 days prior

-• Most common inspection gap: PPI issuers often lack a documented Fraud Risk Management Framework (FRMF) — RBI considers this a standalone deliverable, not just a section of the Information Security Policy
+Most Common Inspection Gap PPI issuers often lack a documented Fraud Risk Management Framework (FRMF).
+RBI considers this a standalone Board-approved deliverable — not just a fraud section inside the IS Policy.
+The absence of a standalone FRMF is flagged as a primary finding.

 "RBI inspectors ask for the Fraud Risk Management Framework as Document 1.
 If you hand them your general IS Policy with a 'fraud' section, the examination begins poorly."